Following the success of

 THE END OF GUILDFORD SHED (70C)

-(Above-Below) This is the view from the opposite parapet of Farnham Road Bridge looking towards the area where the semi-roundhouse loco shed once stood.
+(Above-Below) Another view from the parapet of Farnham Road Bridge looking towards the area where the semi-roundhouse loco shed once stood.
 The concrete steps that led from Farnham Road to the depot can still be seen to the right of the photograph.
 (Below) On 29th June 1970 the footings are being concreted to support the steel girders for the multi-storey car park and on the right the completed building belies any evidence of a once-busy steam locomotive depot.

 (Above-Below) These aerial shots of Guildford will give readers a better idea of where Guildford MPD was situated.
 I took this photo (above) from an Auster light aircraft (of which I was a passenger) in 1967 just after the shed closed.
 The second shot (below) was taken from a hot air balloon as my Dad and I passed over Guildford some 20-odd years later.
 It shows the huge multi-storey car park that now occupies the area where 70C once stood.
 The two signalboxes (Yard Box and South Box) have been removed as well as the panel box that followed it!
 The present panel box is situated at the southern end of the station and the only two carriage sidings that exist are the ones shown in the photograph with EMU slam door stock berthed there.